RabidZippers/Credit_Risk_Analysis/README.md

 ## Summary
-Numerous machine learning models were utilized to determine which model is the most effective at predicting credit risk.
-Accuracy, precision and sensitivity can be assessed by reviewing the results of each model.
-The confusion matrix, collates the results of accuracy,precision and sensitivity and can be calculated as follows:
+Numerous machine learning models were utilized to determine which model is the most accurate at predicting credit risk.
+Reviewing each model will provide the results of accuracy, precision, and sensitivity.
+The confusion matrix, collects and combines the results of accuracy,precision and sensitivity.
+Which is then calculated as follows:

 **Confusion Matrix**
 |             | Predicted True  | Predicted False |